This resource offers advice to all schools wanting to undertake gardening projects with pupils with Special Educational Needs.

-Secondary – most timetabled for 50 minutes – 1 hour.
+Secondary – session length of 50 minutes – 1 hour is often enough.
 Some schools offer double sessions up to 1 hour 40 minutes, but need to include a range of activities so there is choice and variation during session.
-Realistically a 50 minute timetabled session allows 35 – 40 minutes in the garden, as time needs to be included for changing and getting outside.
+Realistically a 50 minute timetabled session allows 35-40 minutes in the garden, as time needs to be included for changing and getting outside.

 Allow all pupils the opportunity for time out throughout the session to rest and reflect; provide them with simple jobs like cleaning tools whilst sitting down.

-In winter some pupils may struggle with the cold so consider splitting the session to half indoors and half outside.
+In winter some pupils may struggle with the cold, so consider splitting the session to half indoors and half outside.
 Make sure pupils have clothes suitable to the season.
-On hot summer days, try to plan as many activities as possible in the shade to minimise pupils being out in the heat of the day.
+On hot summer days, try to plan as many activities as possible in the shade to minimise exposure to sun and heat.
 Let pupils have shade breaks and provide water to drink.
 Ensure pupils have sunscreen in accordance with school’s own policy.